oasis-open/cti-stix-elevator/docs/conversion-issues.rst

 Sightings in STIX 1.x are modelled differently than Sighting in STIX 1.x.
 In STIX 1.x, Sightings were not top-level objects, but part of Indicators.
 This had several implications.
-First, the only thing that could be “sighted” could be an Indicator.
-Also, the count property related to Sightings is not a property an individual Sighting object, but basically a property of the enclosing Indicator.
+First, the only thing that could be “sighted” was an Indicator.
+Also, the count property related to Sightings is not a property on an individual Sighting object, but basically a property of the enclosing Indicator.

 STIX 2.x models a Sighting as a top-level object.
 This enables the “sighting” of other types of objects, beyond